 In March 1993, the Company offered to all partners in the Partnership the opportunity to exchange their partnership units or warrants to purchase partnership units (unit warrants) for common stock or warrants to purchase common stock.
-Under the terms of the offer, which was completed May 1, 1993, each partner could elect to exchange each unit held or unit warrant held for 1,100 shares of common stock or warrants to purchase 1,100 shares of common stock of the Company, respectively.
-One partner exchanged 325 partnership units for warrants to purchase 357,500 shares of common stock.
+Under the terms of the offer, which was completed May 1, 1993, each partner could elect to exchange each unit held or unit warrant held for 1,100 shares of common stock or warrants to purchase 1,100 shares of common stock or warrants to purchase 1,100 shares of common stock or warrants to purchase 325 partnership units for warrants to purchase 357,500 shares of common stock.
 Total shares and warrants to purchase shares issued in the exchange offer were 1,632,950 and 381,700, respectively.